The best packable rain jackets for cycling 2024

 Making a weather-resistant cycling jacket that can easily be stowed in a pocket doesn’t have to mean a triple-digit price tag.
 The Ultralight from Van Rysel is a fraction of the cost of many of the other offerings featured here but might be all you need.

 At a claimed 140g it’s competitive on the scales, and stuffs inside its own pocket, making for a neat and tidy package that should fit into most jersey pockets.
 The jacket uses a 2.5 layer PU-coated fabric with a waterproof rating that’s likely to make it water-resistant rather than waterproof in sustained downpours but should comfortably fend off light or brief showers.
-Design details include a close fit, a full-length zipper, shoulder and armpit vents and reflective accents.
+Design details that caught our eye include a close fit, a full-length zipper, shoulder and armpit vents and reflective accents.

 Best for 3-layer waterproofing